joemiller/workwithme.guide-myguide/index.md

 ## Values

 * I value **efficiency**.
-Early in my career someone once told me "we can always find money, but we have limited time".
+Someone once told me "we can always find money, but we have limited time".
-* I try to be as productive as I can be with my time but as I get older I have learned to value **work-life** balance.
-I wish I had done this earlier.
+* I value **work-life** balance.
 * **Discovery** and **self-learning** are important to me.
 I'm most happy reading, exploring, and experimenting.
 * A **sense of urgency** and follow-through is important to me in myself and others.
-* As I get older and deeper into my career I aspire to be a **mentor** to others.
+* I aspire to be a **mentor** to others.
 * **communication** is important to me.
 I strive to be as succinct as possible and always trying find ways to explain complex topics.
 * I love the feeling of being in the "**flow**" with my work.
 Momentum is important to me and I look for ways to generate it and keep it going.

 ## Personality

 * I am **pragmatic**.
-I will prioritize an approach that delivers value incrementally.
+I will prioritize the approach that delivers value incrementally.
 * I like to have **fun** with the work I'm doing and the people I'm working with.
 I keep a large collection of memes that I am ready to deploy at any moment.
 * I can be **impatient** due to my focus on efficiency.
 I'm working on this.
 * I do not like **conflict** and often try to avoid it.
 This rarely leads to good outcomes though so I'm working on developing better ways to engage and resolve issues early.
 * I will take **command** in stressful situations.
-I have always worked in 24/7 online internet businesses and seen crazy outages and massive DDoS attacks.
+I have always worked in 24/7 online internet businesses and I have seen crazy outages and massive DDoS attacks.
 They have taught me that you will be OK and it's never as bad as you think it is in the moment.

 ## Receiving Feedback & Recognition